onelivesleft/focus/README.md

-# This is a fork of Focus
+# Locus

-This is not [the official version of Focus](https://github.com/focus-editor/focus/), this is a highly personalised fork of it; it may be to your taste, or it may not.
+This is a fork of [Focus](https://github.com/focus-editor/focus/), highly personalised; it may be to your taste, or it may not.
 Maybe you would prefer a more standardized editor: if you don't like this version then check out the official one (if you haven't already).

 Note that this fork is developed and used on Windows: not all features are present on other platforms (and the fork may not work on them either!)